pons-deluxe/kanji-unlock-addon/README.md

 ### Install script

+Add the add-on through Anki by going to **Tool > Add-ons > Get Add-ons** and pasting the code provided on the bottom of this page https://ankiweb.net/shared/info/953200781

-To use the add-on, the *vocabtokanji* folder should be copied to the Anki add-on folder
+Alternatively, copy the *vocabtokanji* folder from this repo to the Anki add-on folder
 (Anki2/addons21/ accessible in Anki with *Tools > Add-ons > View Files*).

 ### Setting deck/field names